europa-report/documents/milestone_two.md

 ## Goals

-Our goal is to make a new facade for Reddit with archival features and a better, more uniform API.
+Our overall goal is to make a new facade for Reddit with archival features and a better but with selected subreddit communities, more uniform API.
 This is how we plan to accomplish it:

-* Goal #1: Accumulate and track the numbers of the subreddit  communities from the beginning of semester to the end of the semester by each day.
+* ~~Goal #1: Accumulate and track the numbers of the subreddit communities from the beginning of semester to the end of the semester by each day.~~
+* Revised Goal #1: Each member of the group will select the 2 subreddit communities to use for this course.
-* Goal #2: Accumulate and track the numbers of the users from the beginning of semester to the end of the semester by each day.
+* Goal #2: Accumulate and track the numbers of the users in the selected subreddit communities from the beginning of semester to the end of the semester by each day.
-* Goal #3: Accumulate and track the numbers of the posts communities  from the beginning of semester to the end of the semester by each day.
+* Goal #3: Accumulate and track the numbers of the posts in the selected subreddit communities from the beginning of semester to the end of the semester by each day.
-* Goal #4: Identify the factors supporting the growth or decline of subreddit communities.
+* Goal #4: Identify the factors supporting the growth or decline of selected subreddit communities.
 * Goal #5: Create a consistent realtime data visualiztion.